 Back in the day, Christmas trees were usually just sold with a basic wooden base nailed to the bottom.
 You’d haul the tree home, stick it in a corner and then watch the needles dry out as the days went on.
 By Christmas, the tree would often be more than ready for recycling.

 A quick and easy remedy is to just put some well-secured foil or plastic wrap over the water in the base.
 However, some crafty types take this task to another decorative level.
-One impressive example is a pretty cover made out of burlap, as seen on the DIY Showoff blog.
+One impressive example is a pretty cover made out of burlap.
 With some imagination, you can probably come up with other clever solutions.

 Even if you just put plain water in the stand, I would advise covering the exposed base.
 The tree, which may have been sprayed with insecticides or other chemicals, will leach compounds into the water.
 It’s better to be ultra-safe than sorry when it comes to the holidays and your cat.